 Free Trading Bots & Low Fees: Pionex Crypto Platform

-- 16 FREE trading bots built into the platform
+- 16 FREE built-in trading bots

-- More than [Pi]+ different cryptocurrencies available to trade
+- 120+ cryptocurrencies available to trade

 Runner-up for Beginners: Coinbase Digital Currency Exchange